Bronson Kiheimahanaomauiakeo Sardinha

 Bronson Sardinha hit .391 as a high school senior.
-Scouted by Gus Quattlebaum, the New York Yankees took him with the 34th pick of the 2001 amateur draft and signed him for a $1,100,000.
+Scouted by Gus Quattlebaum, the New York Yankees took him with the 34th pick of the 2001 amateur draft and signed him for a $1,100,000 bonus.
 At the time, it was the highest any Hawaii high schooler was drafted.
 A shortstop in high school, Sardinha has played short, third and the outfield in the minors.
 He is the brother of Dane Sardinha and Duke Sardinha.
-He has moved through the system at a normal pace spending roughly one year at every level, except AA where he played for 2 seasons.
+He moved through the system at a normal pace spending roughly one year at every level, except AA where he played for two seasons.

 Assigned to the GCL Yankees, he hit .303/.398/.473 with 11 steals in 13 tries.
 He led the Gulf Coast League with 42 runs (in 55 games), was 8th in average and was honored as the GCL All-Star shortstop.
 Baseball America rated him as the GCL's #3 prospect after Chad Petty and Anderson Hernandez.